Charges withdrawn against men accused of raping girl, 12

 Almost nine months after two men were charged with the rape of a 12-year-old girl from KwaNobuhle, the National Prosecuting Authority has opted to withdraw the charges against them.

-Daily Mtshangana, 24, and Gabriel Mhlanga, 30, were arrested in November for allegedly raping the girl after she went missing from her home...
+The men, aged 24 and 30, were arrested in November for allegedly raping the girl after she went missing from her home...

 Would you like to comment on this article?